This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 As an abrasive substance, salt acts as an extremely good agent.
 When paired with an acidic substance like lemon, it becomes an effective cleaner.

 So if your burnt pan is crusting up to the point where you’re worried a monster might manifest, try the following.
 Create a mixture with salt, a dish detergent of your choice, and hot water, all in a 1:1:1 ratio.

 Let the dish soak in this mixture for about an hour or two, and then rinse the pan under running water.

 Another method you can try with salt is by dipping a cut lemon in salt and scrubbing it onto the pan.
-This type of method is more effective if the burn layer is thinner.
+This type of method is more effective if the burnt layer is thinner.
 If not, let’s just say you’ve done your arm workout for the day!

-2. Soak It In Soap
+2. Soak It in Soap

 I’m pretty sure that soap is the superhero of the kitchen.
-Whether its a messy pan, grease stains on the side of the fridge, or dirt stuck to the exhaust fan….soap is there to save the day.
+Whether it’s a messy pan, grease stains on the side of the fridge, or dirt stuck to the exhaust fan….soap is there to save the day.